 Skip to content

-Crop Scouting in New Jersey
+Crop Health Monitoring in New Jersey

-How crop scouting works
+How crop health monitoring works

-Crop Scouting drone operators in New Jersey
+Crop Health Monitoring drone operators in New Jersey

 Glassboro, NJ

-NJ ยท USDA-funded AI drone research for cranberry & blueberry bogs
+NJ · USDA-funded AI drone research for cranberry & blueberry bogs

 Glassboro, NJ university conducting USDA-funded research developing AI-powered autonomous drones for precision spot-spraying in New Jersey cranberry bogs and blueberry fields.
 Led by Thanh Nguyen Ph.D. and Hieu Nguyen Ph.D.
 Partners with Rutgers Philip E. Marucci Center for Blueberry and Cranberry Research.